The one step fixed-lag particle smoother as a strategy to improve the prediction step of particle filtering: Introduction

 The present paper aims to propose a new PF algorithm, called predictive bootstrap particle smoother (PBPS), to further improve the prediction step but keeping the simplicity of the BPF.
 The principle of the PBPS is to take into account the current and the next observations for the prediction and correction steps.
 At each prediction step, we make additional explorations in order to better determine the likelihood according to the next observation.
 It can be seen as a simple approximation of the one step fixed-lag smoother.
 The additional explorations contribute to the correction step in order to improve the likelihood of the selected particles with the current and next observation.

-We want to propose an algorithm that is only a little more complex than the BPF, this is why we do not consider more complex algorithms, like the smoother with a deeper time-lag.
+We propose an algorithm that is only a little more complex than the BPF, which is why we do not consider more complex algorithms, like the smoother with a deeper time-lag.
 We also want to propose an efficient algorithm in case of unfavorable filtering situations such as when observability is poorly conditioned.

 In Section \ref{sec.nonlinear.filtering.smoothing} state-space models and the (exact) formulas for nonlinear filters and smoothers are presented.
-In Section \ref{sec.particle.approximations}, we first present the classical bootstrap particle filter (BPF), then the predictive bootstrap particle smoother (PBPS) and its ``robustfified'' version called regime switching predictive bootstrap particle smoother (RS-PBPS).
+In Section \ref{sec.particle.approximations}, we first present the classical bootstrap particle filter (BPF), then the predictive bootstrap particle smoother (PBPS) and its ``robustfied'' version called regime switching predictive bootstrap particle smoother (RS-PBPS).

 In Section \ref{sec.simulation} we present simulations in two test cases where observability is weakly conditioned.
 The first test case is a classical example in state space dimension 1 for which we compare the PBPS to the extended Kalman filter (EKF) \cite{anderson1979a}, the unscented Kalman filter (UKF) \cite{vandermerwe2000a,julier2004a}, the bootstrap particle filter (BPF)~\cite{gordon1993a}, and the the auxiliary particle filter (APF) \cite{pitt2001a}.
 The second is more realistic, it is a classical problem of bearing-only 2D tracking with a state space of dimension 4.
 In this case we first compare the PBPS to the BPF and the APF filters.
 In this example there are often model uncertainties, so it is relevant to use robust filters, and we compare the RS-PBPS to ``robustified'' versions of the particle filters.